andrewallenbruce/costoffice/README.md

 ## Downloading A Dataset

-Each dataset has approximately 43k rows and is roughly 4.5 to 5 MB.
+Each dataset has approximately 43k rows and is roughly 8 MB.

 ``` r
 search_datasets(specialty = "vascular surgery") |>